Planning · May 10, 2024

 Improved workplace representation has direct business impacts.
-According to the BCG Henderson Institute, diverse teams are more innovative and drive more revenue growth for their companies compared to competitors.
-And according to the Harvard Business Review, diverse leadership teams are also 35% more likely to achieve better financial performance than their industry peers.
+Diverse teams are generally more innovative and drive more revenue growth for their companies compared to competitors.
+Diverse leadership teams are also 35% more likely to achieve better financial performance than their industry peers.

-An employee resource group, or ERG, is a voluntary, employee-led group that supports a company's diversity, equity and inclusion, or DEI, efforts.
-An ERG can help to create a more diverse workplace and a supportive environment for women, people of color, LGBTQ+ employees and other marginalized communities.
-Here are some employee resource group best practices to get started.
+An ERG is a voluntary, employee-led group that supports a company's diversity, equity and inclusion, or DEI efforts.
+Creating an ERG can help to create a more diverse workplace and a supportive environment for women, people of color, LGBTQ+ employees and other marginalized communities.
+Here are some ERG best practices to get started.

-You can't simply create an ERG for its own sake and expect to reap its benefits.
 It's important to define your organization's inclusion goals and understand how developing this resource can help you achieve them.
-For example, your goals may include expanding your management team's diversity by 50% within the next three years or developing more inclusive recruitment strategies.
+For example, your goals may include expanding your management team's diversity by 50% within the next 3 years or developing more inclusive recruitment strategies.

-Identify high-potential and highly engaged employees who may be willing to volunteer to lead or participate in an ERG.
+Empower high-potential, engaged employees who may be willing to volunteer to lead or participate in an ERG.
 These employees may already be involved in other initiatives within your company or have won recognition for their work.
-Managers can also identify employees who can positively contribute to an ERG.
+Managers can also identify employees who can positively contribute to an ERG, which enriches leadership with diverse perspectives as well.

-These conversations are important because they'll demonstrate that you've put thought into creating these groups and understand why ERGs are so critical for employee engagement and improving your organization's culture.
+These conversations are important because they'll demonstrate that you've established a plan for creating these groups and understand why ERGs are so critical for employee engagement and improving your organization's culture.

 Once you've recruited employees to develop these groups, work with them to establish goals and determine how you'll measure success.